DarkStarStrix/PathFinder/README.md

 # A* Maze Solver

 This project is an implementation of A* pathfinding algorithm to solve a maze.
-The maze is represented as a grid of cells, where each cell can either be open or a wall.
-The goal of the algorithm is to find the shortest path from a start cell to a goal cell.
+The maze is represented as a grid of cells, where each self can either be open or a wall.
+The goal of the algorithm is to find the shortest path from a start self to a goal self.

 ## How it works